Alaska’s hot, dry summer leads to droughts in some areas

 ANCHORAGE, Alaska (AP) — In one Alaska village, officials are barging in jugs of water and shutting off the public water supply 12 hours each day.
 In another, automatic flush toilets have been switched to manual flushing, and restaurants are serving meals on paper plates.

-Alaska’s hot, dry summer has led to extreme measures for severe drought conditions for the Native communities of Nanwalek and Seldovia in the Kenai Peninsula, prompting regional officials to issue a disaster declaration.
+Alaska’s hot, dry summer has led to extreme measures for severe drought conditions in the Native communities of Nanwalek and Seldovia in the Kenai Peninsula, prompting regional officials to issue a disaster declaration.

 The arid conditions are more widespread in the vast state — exacerbated by wildfires still burning.
 Anchorage, Alaska’s largest city, is still fielding smoke drifting from a major wildfire in the Kenai Peninsula this late in the season.